 SECTION 1.
-It is hereby determined that the Village Council authorizes the Mayor, Village Administrator and/or Clerk-Treasurer to assess a Five Dollar (\$5.00) assessment/surcharge onto the billing of each lot located within the Village of Roaming Shores, with combined lots being excluded and shall be billed as if one single lot.
-NOT SURE IF YOU WANT WHAT IS HIGHLIGHTED OR NOT OR SOMETHING TO CONSIDER.
+It is hereby determined that the Village Council authorizes the Mayor, Village Administrator and/or Clerk-Treasurer to assess a Five Dollar (\$5.00) assessment/surcharge onto the billing of each, including active lots billed for sewer lot located within the Village of Roaming Shores, with combined lots being excluded and shall be billed as if one single lot.

 SECTION 2.
 The Village Clerk-Treasurer is directed to collect and/or deposit the monthly CIF surcharge and deposit it in a separate account designated to pay sewer indebtedness, namely the Sewer Capital Improvement Fund No.4903.
 In case of discontinuance of actual occupancy and use of the building or premises for any period of time during the monthly billing period, the final bill shall be based on the measured service, except that in no case shall the final bill be less than the minimum monthly rate.
-In case of a building or premises discharging either wastewater or industrial waste, or both, either directly or indirectly into the wastewater System, and said user is not a user of village water, and is not in possession of a water meter, then in such case the amount of water consumption on such premises shall be charged based on the determined water rate consumption per month in accordance with the rates set forth in this ordinance.
+In case of a building or premises discharging either wastewater or industrial waste, or both, either directly or indirectly into the wastewater System, and said user is not a user of village water, and is not in possession of a water meter, then in such case the amount of water consumption on such premises shall be charged based on the determined by the mayor or village administrator and such user shall be charged based on the determined water rate consumption per month in accordance with the rates set forth in this ordinance.